Msawtelle/GroupMe-Community-Mentor-Chat-Bot/README.md

 I wanted to make a better way for my residents to know what is happening around campus.
 Thus this bot was born.
 Currently the bot responds to the following commands:

-command: !events, !events this week
+command: !events, !events this week \n

 groupme_bot_response: the events for the current week with date, title, location, and time

-command: !maintenance
+command: !maintenance \n

 groupme_bot_response: check if the maintenance office is open at the current time.
 Send the phone number for regular hours.
 If weekend or after 5pm send after-hours emergency number.

 Inspirations: